 Regards Jane Hazel

-VACANCIES FOR TWO PARISH COUNCILLORS
+VACANCIES FOR ONE PARISH COUNCILLORS

 The Parish Council has seven seats and there currently are five Councillors who make up the Council.